 - 1. Ensure that the engine is clean and dry. - a.
 If the engine has been operated using biodiesel, the system must be drained and new filters installed.
 The fuel tank will require flushing. - b.
 Fill the fuel system with an ultra low sulfur fuel.
-For more information on acceptable fuels refer to this Operation and Maintenance Manual, "Fluid recommendations".
-Operate the engine for 15 minutes in order to remove all biodiesel from the system. - 2.
+For more information on acceptable fuels refer to this Operation and Maintenance Manual, "Fluid Recommendations".
+Operate the engine for 15 minutes to remove all biodiesel from the system. - 2.
 Drain any water from the primary filter water separator.
-Ensure that the fuel tank is full.
+Ensure that the fuel tank is full. - 3.
+The engine oil will not need to be drained to store the engine.
+Provided the correct specification of engine oil is used the engine can be stored for up to 6 months.
+For the correct specification of engine oil refer to this Operation and Maintenance Manual, "Fluid Recommendations". - 4.
+Remove the drive belt from the engine.